jbarbaro/RCourse/chapter1.md

 ---
-title       : Getting Started with Data Frames in R description : This chapter explores dataframe basics and provides students with a fundamental understanding of how to house data in R. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Getting Started with Data Frames in R description : This chapter explores data frame basics and provides students with a fundamental understanding of how to house data in R. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf